 After Luthor, Brainiac comes in a close second, being one of the oldest villains in the rogues gallery, and certainly one of the most evil.
-He can match Superman blow-for-blow, shows up constantly, is feared by all Krytponians regularly endangers the world or even the multiverse, holds a Kryptonian city hostage, and recently killed Jonathan Kent.
+He can match Superman blow-for-blow, shows up constantly, is feared by all Krytponians regularly endangers the world or even the multiverse, holds a Kryptonian city hostage, and once killed Jonathan Kent.
 As one writer pointed out, he's the alien Superman isn't, an evil otherworldy invader instead of a messianic refugee.

 General Zod is the Arch Enemy of Superman's father Jor-El, the one responsible for stopping his coup and imprisoning him in the Phantom Zone, with Superman inheriting the grudge.
 Following Superman's defeat of Zod in Last Son and the events of New Krypton, the rivalry turns very personal for the both of them, and along with Luthor and Brainiac, he's one of the few beings that Superman genuinely hates.

 Kal-L, the Golden Age Superman, has Alexei Luthor, Lex's Eastern European Earth-2 counterpart.